How Far Can An Eagle See?

 Superhuman Vision

-Eagles have great vision, with an estimated visual acuity index of 20/5, which means that they can see objects that are five times smaller than what a human with normal vision could see at the same distance.
-This is significantly better than the average human visual acuity index of 20/20, and it allows eagles to see small details with great clarity even from a long distance away.
+Eagles have great vision, with an estimated visual acuity index of 20/5.
+They can see objects five times smaller than what humans with normal vision can see at the same distance.
+This far exceeds the average human visual acuity of 20/20, allowing eagles to see small details clearly from a long distance.

 Peripheral Vision